PORTRAITS, etc.

 I avoid revealing subjects under stark, sharp illumination that makes them immediately and fully present.
 Instead, I want viewers to look more closely and to wonder about the person beyond the frame.

-I aim to present my subjects in ways that emphasize their inner strength and dignity, and I often try to capture them in contemplative, thoughtful or meditative moments. … I strongly believe that interesting and intriguing portraits are often more compelling and worthwhile than strictly “beautiful” captures.
+In terms of posing, I feel it’s important to emphasize my subjects’ inner strength and dignity, and I often try to capture them in contemplative, thoughtful or meditative moments. … I strongly believe that interesting and intriguing portraits are often more compelling and worthwhile than strictly “beautiful” captures.

 I'm available for commissions and am able to serve both private individuals, as well as commercial/institutional clients.